cloudevents/spec/subscriptions-api.md

 Filters allow for subscriptions to specify that only a subset of events are to be delivered to the sink based on a set of criteria.
-The `filter` property in a subscription is a filter expressions that evaluates to either true or false for each event generated.
+The `filter` property in a subscription is a set of filter expressions, where each expression evaluates to either true or false for each event generated.

-If any of the filter expressions evaluate to false, the event MUST NOT be sent to the sink.
-If the filter expression evaluates to true, the event MUST be attempted to be delivered.
+If any of the filter expressions in the set evaluate to false, the event MUST NOT be sent to the sink.
+If all the filter expressions in the set evaluate to true, the event MUST be attempted to be delivered.

 Each filter expression includes the specification of a `dialect` that